Life in El Paso: 10 Things to Know BEFORE Moving to El Paso, Texas

 • Kiki’s Mexican Restaurant: This Tex-Mex restaurant has been open since the 1970s and remains a favorite among the locals.
 Serving up classic favorites with hefty portions and tons of cheese.
 Make sure to try the green crab enchiladas or the brisket machaca!

-• Chico’s Tacos: This counter-service taco shop is definitely worth the hype.
+• Chico's Tacos: This counter-service taco shop is worth the hype.
 Serving up burritos, tacos, burgers, hotdogs, and fries.
-Keep in mind that there is minimal parking and the restaurant only accepts cash.
+Remember that there is minimal parking, and the restaurant only accepts cash.

-• Los Bandidos De Carlos & Mickey’s: This eccentric and fun eatery is a popular spot for residents.
-Featuring large margaritas, live mariachi music during the week, and only the best food in town.
+• Los Bandidos De Carlos & Mickey's: This eccentric and fun eatery is popular with residents.
+It features giant margaritas, live mariachi music during the week and the best food in town.
 The shredded beef enchilada is a must-try!

-• L & J Cafe: Open since 1927, this restaurant is family-owned and operated and serving arguably the best Tex-Mex around.
+• L & J Cafe: Since 1927, this restaurant has been family-owned and operated and arguably serves the best Tex-Mex.
 Order burritos, tacos, enchiladas, and authentic Mexican beer.

 Downtown El Paso, TX city life and economy showcasing the hustle and bustle of the city